-Spend your time on a beautiful game reserve in South Africa and split your time between volunteering and studying for your Game Ranger qualification.
+Spend your time on a beautiful game reserve in South Africa and split your time between volunteering and studying for your Field Guide qualification.

 Your volunteer work will be varied but focused mostly on wildlife and conservation.
 At the same time you will learn all that you need to about the environment that you will be staying in along with all the fascinating animals and birds that call the area home; to enable you to take your FGASA level one field guide qualification.
 The reserve is located near to the coast so the beautiful Indian Ocean is literally on your doorstep for your free time too!